nmshd/documentation/_docs_explore/62-cryptography.md

 Abbreviated: PrivId

-The identity's most secret, private signature key with which it is signing certificates, documents or the creation of new devices.
+The Identity's most secret, private signature key with which it is signing certificates, documents or the creation of new devices.

 ### Identity Signature Public Key

 Abbreviated: PubId

-The identity's public key which acts as the primary form of verifying data signed by an identity.
-Only with a known Identity Signature Public Key of an identity, the signature of an identity can be securely verified.
+The Identity's public key which acts as the primary form of verifying data signed by an Identity.
+Only with a known Identity Signature Public Key of an Identity, the signature of an Identity can be securely verified.

-With the identity's public key, the identity's address is calculated.
+With the Identity's public key, the Identity's address is calculated.

-Usually, you receive another identity's signature public key while making the first contact (e.g. from the RelationshipTemplate or the Relationship request followed upon it).
+Usually, you receive another Identity's signature public key while making the first contact (e.g. from the RelationshipTemplate or the Relationship request followed upon it).

 ### Synchronization Base Secret Key

 The secret key which is used to derive the synchronization derived secret keys.
-The synchronization base secret key is randomly generated on creation for every identity.
+The synchronization base secret key is randomly generated on creation for every Identity.
 The symmetric keys which are derived from the synchronization base key and are used to actually encrypt/decrypt the synchronization events.

 ## Device Keys

-One identity has one to many devices using the identity.
+One Identity has one to many devices using the Identity.
 In order to authenticate the devices between each other, a device creates an own signing key, which will never leave the device.

 ## Device Signature Private Key

-Every device of an identity has its own private key which is also not shared to other devices.
-With this, it is possible to have multi-factor authentication capabilities across different devices of one identity.
+Every device of an Identity has its own private key which is also not shared to other devices.
+With this, it is possible to have multi-factor authentication capabilities across different devices of one Identity.

 Additionally, the private signature keys can be used to sign data which is synchronized across devices.

 ## Device Signature Public Key

-The device's public key which is stored in the Datawallet of an identity and thus is know to any other device of the identity.
-The public key can be used to verify data coming from other devices of an identity.
+The device's public key which is stored in the Datawallet of an Identity and thus is know to any other device of the Identity.
+The public key can be used to verify data coming from other devices of an Identity.

 ## Symmetric Encryption

 Symmetric encryption is used throughout this solution in order to securely encrypt sensitive data.
-Prior to a communication to a different device or identity, a random secret key is generated and used to encrypt the payload.
+Prior to a communication to a different device or Identity, a random secret key is generated and used to encrypt the payload.
 This secret key is then shared via a secure side-channel / out-of-band communication.
 This could be a Message communicated over enmeshed, a QR-Code shown in a browser session or any other secure communication channel.
 The secret key is never transmitted unencrypted over the Backbone, as this would break up the end-to-end encryption.

 Examples where symmetric encryption is used: